 Mistake #3 – Staying In The In The Arch Position Instead Of The Hollow Position

-An example for this mistake can be seen in two of the videos I shared with you above – check them out again if you like here and here.
+An example for this mistake can be seen in two of the video I shared with you above – check it out again if you like here.
 Basically these folks are tilting their pelvises back.
 This position activates the lower back but actually relaxes the abs.
 And, because with the FCT a heavy bar is trying to push you back, the last thing you want to do is extend backwards even more.

 [Check out how there is an exaggerated curve in their lower backs.
 This is a great example of proper form for the arch position.
 Problem is – the full contact twist needs to be done in the hollow position or you risk hurting your lower back.
 Ouch again!]

 Mistake #4 – Not Rotating The Hips And The Trailing Foot

 Here is a video showcasing this mistake.
 The guy has planted both of his feet and doesn’t rotate them.
 The hip is also almost stationary.
 This creates unnatural tension in the hip and knee joints.

 The different joints of the body are created for different function.
 Without getting into too much detail, the hips and ankles need to be mobile and the knees need to be stable.
 The knee is a hinge joint – just like the hinge of a door it goes only in one plane – back and forth.